 Architecture

 This page is the deeper version of the diagram on the Overview.
-It explains the multi-tenant model, where tenant identity comes from, and how auth + CORS flow through the v3 stack.
+It covers the multi-tenant model, where tenant identity comes from, how auth and CORS flow through the v3 stack, and how scheduled work is invoked.

 Multi-tenant model